 ABOUT

-As Women ‘s Protection Units YPJ we introduce our Information & Documentation Office.
-We will inform you about the political and military situation in North and East Syria, focusing on human rights violations, crimes against women and war crimes, primarily connected to the Turkish State and ISIS.
-We will share our principles, ideology and practice with you in order to contribute to the beginnings of a world women’s confederation that we need so urgently.
+As Women’s Protection Units YPJ we introduce our Information & Documentation Office.
+We will inform you about the political and military situation in North and East Syria, focusing on human rights violations, crimes against women and war crimes, primarily connected to the Turkish State and ISIS, including detention centers for ISIS prisoners and affiliates.
+We will further share our values, principles and practice with you in order to contribute to the building of a world women’s confederation that we need so urgently.

 We, the women of YPJ, led the fight to defeat the ISIS caliphate as part of the Syrian Democratic Forces (SDF).
-The various people in our region are self administrating themselves according to the ideas of democratic confederalism and democratic nation of our leader Abdullah Ocalan: we are committed to protect and defend them against military and ideological attacks.
-We will publish information about our work here, including detention centers for ISIS prisoners and affiliates that we collaborate to manage and secure.
+The various people in our region are administrating themselves according to the ideas of democratic confederalism and democratic nation as outlined by our leader Abdullah Öcalan: we are committed to protect and defend them against military and ideological attacks.

 If you need any information or documentation, or have any questions about the revolution in North and East Syria, feel free to contact us.

-As Women ‘s Protection Units YPJ we introduce our Information & Documentation Office.
-We will inform you about the political and military situation in North and East Syria, focusing on human rights violations, crimes against women and war crimes, primarily connected to the Turkish State and ISIS.
-We will share our principles, ideology and practice with you in order to contribute to the beginnings of a world women’s confederation that we need so urgently.
+As Women’s Protection Units YPJ we introduce our Information & Documentation Office.
+We will inform you about the political and military situation in North and East Syria, focusing on human rights violations, crimes against women and war crimes, primarily connected to the Turkish State and ISIS, including detention centers for ISIS prisoners and affiliates.
+We will share our values, principles and practice with you in order to contribute to the beginnings of a world women’s confederation that we need so urgently.

 We, the women of YPJ, led the fight to defeat the ISIS caliphate as part of the Syrian Democratic Forces (SDF).
-The various people in our region are self administrating themselves according to the ideas of democratic confederalism and democratic nation of our leader Abdullah Ocalan: we are committed to protect and defend them against military and ideological attacks.
-We will publish information about our work here, including detention centers for ISIS prisoners and affiliates that we collaborate to manage and secure.
+The various people in our region are administrating themselves according to the ideas of democratic confederalism and democratic nation as outlined by our leader Abdullah Öcalan: we are committed to protect and defend them against military and ideological attacks.

 If you need any information or documentation, or have any questions about the revolution in North and East Syria, feel free to contact us.